Get more candidates for recruitment by catching their attention.

 Use a multichannel sourcing approach: We at Lionstep, always consider various channels, not just LinkedIn, when reaching out to candidates.
 Think about using more than one channel and find out which one works best for you – by analyzing your data.
 Using unique UTM parameters in your links, can help you track that information.

-Remember it’s a continuous process: You need to keep your recruiting funnel open at all times.
+Remember it’s a continuous process: If you want to get more candidates for recruitment, you need to keep your recruiting funnel open at all times.
 Even if you don’t have any open jobs, provide a way for interested candidates to apply for a role.
 Generating awareness requires a constant activity from your side.
 You can’t just start marketing your employer brand once you need to fill a role.

 Consider providing various information over the course of your whole business year, such as: